parabuzzle/parabuzzle.github.io/_posts/2016-09-28-clever-docker-environment-loading.md

 ---
 layout: post
-title:  My Clever Docker Environment Loading Solution using Vault
+title:  My Clever Docker Environment Loading Solution Using Vault
 date:   2016-09-28 12:00:00
 categories: Docker
 preview: The Problem, You have a dockerized application that needs 50+ environment variables that are different based on the execution environment.
 Let me explain how I made this completely painless with some clever design and hashicorp's vault